NCSU-VSR/wolfscout/README.md

 ### Configuring Fabric

-Using your favorite text editor called .fabricrc in your home directory (~/.fabricrc).
+Using your favorite text editor, create a file called .fabricrc in your home directory (~/.fabricrc).
 Complete it like so:

     user = ubuntu
     localBranch = yournamme

-The user argument is for the remote server(everyone shares this) and the localBrach tells fabric which branch it is currently working with.
+The user argument is for the remote server(everyone shares this) and the localBranch tells fabric which branch it is currently working with.

 Development Utilities:
 ---------------------